 object DGEList, DGEExact or DGELRT object containing data to produce an MA-plot. pair pair of experimental conditions to plot (if NULL, the first two conditions are used).
 Ignored if object is a DGELRT object. de.tags rownames for genes identified as being differentially expressed; use exactTest or glmLRT to identify DE genes.
-Note that 'tag' and 'gene' are synonymous here. xlab x-label of plot ylab y-label of plot pch scalar or vector giving the character(s) to be used in the plot; default value of 19 gives a round point. cex character expansion factor, numerical value giving the amount by which plotting text and symbols should be magnified relative to the default; default cex=0.2 to make the plotted points smaller smearWidth width of the smear panel.first an expression to be evaluated after the plot axes are set up but before any plotting takes place; the default grid() draws a background grid to aid interpretation of the plot smooth.scatter logical, whether to produce a 'smooth scatter' plot using the KernSmooth::smoothScatter function or just a regular scatter plot; default is FALSE, i.e. produce a regular scatter plot lowess logical, indicating whether or not to add a lowess curve to the MA-plot to give an indication of any trend in the log-fold change with log-concentration plotSmear produces a type of mean-difference plot (or MA plot) with a special representation (smearing) of log-ratios that are infinite. plotSmear resolves the problem of plotting genes that have a total count of zero for one of the groups by adding the 'smear' of points at low A value.
+Note that 'tag' and 'gene' are synonymous here. xlab x-label of plot ylab y-label of plot pch plotting character.
+Can be a single value or a vector of length nrow(object).
+Default value of 19 gives a round point. cex character expansion factor, numerical value giving the amount by which plotting text and symbols should be magnified relative to the default; default cex=0.2 to make the plotted points smaller smearWidth width of the smear panel.first an expression to be evaluated after the plot axes are set up but before any plotting takes place; the default grid() draws a background grid to aid interpretation of the plot smooth.scatter logical, whether to produce a 'smooth scatter' plot using the KernSmooth::smoothScatter function or just a regular scatter plot; default is FALSE, i.e. produce a regular scatter plot lowess logical, indicating whether or not to add a lowess curve to the MA-plot to give an indication of any trend in the log-fold change with log-concentration further arguments passed on to plot plotSmear produces a type of mean-difference plot (or MA plot) with a special representation (smearing) of log-ratios that are infinite. plotSmear resolves the problem of plotting genes that have a total count of zero for one of the groups by adding the 'smear' of points at low A value.
 The points to be smeared are identified as being equal to the minimum estimated concentration in one of the two groups.
 The smear is created by using random uniform numbers of width smearWidth to the left of the minimum A. plotSmear also allows easy highlighting of differentially expressed (DE) genes.